Illustrations by Noam Weiner

 Meaning: flip flops; sandals

-What you are thinking about is a g-string, but Down Under thongs go on your feet, and are an important part of the national ‘Strayan dress code.
+What you are thinking about is a g-string, because Down Under thongs go on your feet, and are an important part of the national ‘Strayan dress code.

 - Ute — a pickup truck